The Google Pixel 8 Pro Camera Review for Photographers

 With Real Tone for accuracy and the quality you can get out of this phone, you'll be happy shooting 12MP JPEGs most of the time.
 Overall, Google has once again created an incredible device.
 If you're looking for a capable and inclusive camera system on you at all times, look no further than the Pixel 8 Pro.

 I'm excited to share more about this device as I spend more time with it.
-Next on my list is to get a case and adapt some of my favorite Moment mobile lenses, such as the fish eye and the telephoto, to explore the capabilities of this device further and see what I can create with it.
+Next on my list is to get a case and adapt some of my favorite Moment mobile lenses, such as the fish eye and the telephoto, to explore this device's capabilities further and see what I can create with it.
 I can't wait to show you all what that could look like.